 Another geeky t-shirt hack, this is a perfect feature of a simple superhero Halloween costume, and is a great way to make a plain, boxy t-shirt more fun and feminine.

 I love travelling, and I've been fortunate enough to see a fair few countries in my life.
 However, as any sufferer of wanderlust will know, seeing a few only makes one want to see more - there's a whole world out there just waiting to be explored!
+The idea is to scratch off each country after you visit it, and eventually, one day, scratch it all off.
+It's a fun craft for any traveller, or a great gift for the wanderlustful.

 Let me know if you enjoy this tutorial, and if you make your own!
 What is your favourite place that you have ever been?